ZenithMeetsNadir/soarlang/README.md

 The purpose or the name?

 Its purpose is pretty clear, let me explain.
-I am too lazy to learn how to compose music in those fancy UI domains, so why not design my own?
+I am too lazy to learn how to compose music in those fancy GUI domains, so why not design my own?
 At least I can improve my programming skills, hopefully...

 You would like to inquire about the name, then.
 Put simply, I like the word 'soar'.
 I intended to use 'ascend' to relate to music a bit more (as in ascending melody), however, I decided 'soar' is better.
 And I made it stand for "Shenanigan Outlasting Audio Representation".